retrobiosciences/opentrons-10x/README.md

 sequencing results

-[^1]: Automated reagent prep reduces manual work to 30 mins :).
-Running 8 robots continuously for a year, a company can reasonably expect to spend $70 million in reagents and prepare 70k sc-RNA seq samples (300M-1.4B cells).
+[^1]: Running 8 robots for a year, a company can reasonably expect to spend $70 million in reagents and sequence 300M-1.4B single cells.
-[^2]: Skipping quantification step for samples with similar cDNA recovery allows completion of step 2 & 3 uninterrupted.
+[^2]: Skipping quantification step for samples with consistent cDNA recovery allows completion of step 2 & 3 uninterrupted.
 Works great most of the time!
-Multiplexing uses too many P300 tips for this to work.
-P300 tip usage can be reduced, possibly eliminating this constraint
+Multiplexing always requires P300 tip reload.
+Tip usage can be further optimized
 [^3]: I want to control the pipette with camera input.
 So much closed-loop precision at our fingertips!